 Since 1974, Niue is a self-governing state in free association with New Zealand.
 Niue is one of the three states in the Realm of New Zealand.
 The Constitution of Niue came into force on 19 October 1974.
 It includes the Niue Constitution Act 1974 and the Niue Constitution.
 The Constitution of Niue is the supreme law of Niue.

-The Head of State is Her Majesty Queen Elizabeth II in right of New Zealand, represented by the Governor‑General of New Zealand in relation to Niue.
-In practice, the Queen and the Governor-General have little to do with Niue and executive authority is exercised on behalf of Her Majesty by the Niue Cabinet of Ministers.
+The Head of State is His Majesty King Charles III in right of New Zealand, represented by the Governor‑General of New Zealand in relation to Niue.
+In practice, the King and the Governor-General have little to do with Niue and executive authority is exercised on behalf of His Majesty by the Niue Cabinet of Ministers.

-The executive authority of Her Majesty is exercised on her behalf by the Niue Cabinet of Ministers, which comprises the Premier and three other members of the Niue Assembly.
+The executive authority of His Majesty is exercised on his behalf by the Niue Cabinet of Ministers, which comprises the Premier and three other members of the Niue Assembly.
 Cabinet is constitutionally responsible for exercising the general authority of Niue and has the general direction and control of the executive government of Niue.

 The Premier is the leader of the government and the chair of Cabinet.
 He is elected by the Niue Assembly members at the Assembly’s first meeting after a general election.
 Election is by an absolute majority of the members present and voting at that Assembly meeting.
 The Premier nominates three members of the Assembly for appointment as Ministers and allocates portfolios among the members of Cabinet.